AmeerPB/homelab/Docker/Node-App/readme.md

-### Node app with a cronjb inside runs via supervisor
+### Node app with a cronjb inside runs via supervisord